Port 7680 – Windows Delivery Optimization (WDO)

 Used for:

-Peer-to-peer (P2P) sharing of Windows updates and Microsoft Store apps between devices on a local network or the internet to reduce bandwidth usage.
+Peer-to-peer distribution of Windows updates and Microsoft Store apps between devices

 Why It’s Open